mseminatore/firth/README.md

 Word | Description
 ---- | -----------
+allot | reserve n extra cells for array and | bitwise AND
+BEL | emits a BEL char
+BL | prints a space
+cells | calculate cell count for array size const | define a new constant
+CR | print a carriage return
-: | begin definition of new word func | (preferred) alias for ':'
+drop | discard top stack entry dup | duplicate top stack entry emit | print top stack entry as ASCII func | begin definition of new word
-fn | alias for ':'
-def | alias for ':'
+LF | print a line feed
+mod | compute remainder
+nip | discard the second entry on stack not | bitwise NOT or | bitwise OR over | dupe the second stack entry to the top pow | raise x to power of y rot | rotate the top 3 stack entries swap | swap top two stack entries
+TAB | prints a tab char
+var | define a new variable
+xor | bitwise XOR
+2dup | duplicate top two stack entries
-; | end definition of new word var | define a new variable const | define a new constant
+; | end definition of new word
 \+ | addition
 \- | subtraction
 \* | multiplcation
 / | division
 \*/ | multiply then divide
-mod | compute remainder
 /mod | remainder and quotient
-pow | raise x to power of y
 < | less than comparison
 \> | greater than comparison
 = | equivalence comparison